FareedKhan-dev/2024-AI-Challenge-Zevar/README.md

 from basiclingua import OpenAILingua, GeminiLingua, AnyScaleLingua
 ```

+**Option 1** - Since this project is for AI Challenge 2024, we have provided free API keys for models to quickly evaluate the library.

+You can find the keys for each model from the following link: [API Keys Link](https://docs.google.com/spreadsheets/d/1JLWYEQqS5QfXTm8zghNDZ_z_t8dHpyV3H9c37UWOF1A/edit#gid=0)

+**Option 2** - You can create your own API keys from the respective platforms.
+* Get your OpenAI API Key from [OpenAI Platform](https://platform.openai.com/api-keys)
+* Get your Gemini api key from [Gemini Platform](https://aistudio.google.com/app/apikey)
+* Get anyscale api key from [AnyScale Platform](https://app.endpoints.anyscale.com/credentials)

 Before using any model, you must set the API key for that specific platform.
 This is a mandatory step.
 Each model class has a constructor that takes the API key and optional additional parameters, such as model names.

-**Gemini 1.0** Model is available for free within API limits, while AnyScale offer $10 free credit to get started.

-* Get your OpenAI API Key from [OpenAI Platform](https://platform.openai.com/api-keys)
-* Get your Gemini api key from [Gemini Platform](https://aistudio.google.com/app/apikey)
-* Get anyscale api key from [AnyScale Platform](https://app.endpoints.anyscale.com/credentials)

 **For Initializing OpenAI**
 ```python